tcpekin/flask_site/content/posts/making_of_1.md

 However, this site was shut down about 5 years ago, and I have never found a good replacement for quick, reliable diffraction pattern simulations to be used while you were operating the microscope.
-Other solutions exist - there is a whole family of paid and open source software simply for crystallography, but they require either expensive licenses, or to work in Python or Matlab, which is often a pain to set up while you're trying to figure out what is going on in the microscope.
-They also are much more complex than what is needed in the moment - all you want is a picture to compare with, not the whole wealth of information that the other tools can provide, not to mention needing to find the correct input file that accurately represents your crystal system.
+Other tools exist - there is a whole family of paid and open source software simply for crystallography, but they require either expensive licenses, or to work in Python or Matlab, which is often a pain to set up while you're trying to figure out what is going on in the microscope.
+They also are much more complex than what is needed in the moment - all you want is a picture to compare with, not the whole wealth of information that the other tools can provide, not to mention you need to find the correct input file that accurately represents your crystal system.

 The goal was therefore to make this much simpler, and bring back what TEMMaps